13 Tax Breaks for Homeowners and Home Buyers

 Owning a home is part of the American Dream.
-Whether you fancy a suburban Cape Cod with a white picket fence or a downtown condo in the sky, there’s just something special about trading in a lease for a deed.
-But that transition can be difficult…and expensive.
-It’s tough saving up enough cash for a down payment and then keeping up with the mortgage payments—to say nothing of the maintenance costs, which are now on you!
+Whether you fancy a log cabin in the middle of nowhere, a suburban Cape Cod with a white picket fence, or a downtown condo in the sky, there's just something special about trading in a lease for a deed.
+But that transition can be difficult – and expensive.
+It's tough saving up enough cash for a down payment and then keeping up with the mortgage payments — to say nothing of the maintenance costs, which are now all on you!

 Fortunately, Uncle Sam has a few tax tricks up his sleeve to help you buy a home, save on home-related costs and sell your home tax-free.
 Some of them are complicated, limited or come with hoops you have to jump through, but they can be well worth the trouble if you qualify.
-So, without further ado, here are 12 tax breaks that can help you become a homeowner and prosper.
-Take a look!
+So, without further ado, here are 13 tax breaks that can help you buy a home and prosper as a homeowner.

 With a Roth IRA, you can withdraw contributions at any time and for any reason without facing a tax or penalty.
 The IRS has already taken its cut.
 You can also withdraw up to $10,000 in earnings before age 59½ to help buy a first home without being hit with the 10% penalty for early withdrawals.
 (Your spouse can do the same.)
 If you've had the account for five years, the earnings will be tax-free, too.